CFPAOrg/Minecraft-Mod-Language-Package/projects/1.20/assets/crazy-ae2-addons/crazyae2addons/ae2guide/crazyguide/spawner_controller.md

 ## How to Use

 1. **Build the Multiblock Structure**
    - Use the block layout shown above.
 Make sure to build around a spawner.
+For the multiblock to assemble, place any corner of the build last.

 2. **Power the Controller**
    - Connect it to an active ME network.